OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Skype_for_Business_Web_SDK.md

         });
     }
     ```
-    This method stops all audio, video and chat services as well as removes the conversation from the conversationManager.
+    This method stops all audio, video, and chat services as well as removes the conversation from the conversationManager.